snieda/tsl2nano/tsl2.nano.autotest/readme.md

 This static class name and init method name are used as workaround to the problem that a junit suite on parameterized unit tests has no standard possibility to initialize the test suite before parametrizing all tests.
 So, we use the trick of the empty *InitAllAutoTests* calling *de.tsl2.nano.util.autotest.creator.AllAutoTests.init()* by reflection.

 ** NOTE II **:
-If the test doesn't work, have a look in chapter *Problems and Solutions*
+If the test doesn't work, have a look at chapter *Problems and Solutions*